Abdulkvng/Abdulkvng/README.md

 - <a href="https://passwordsvault.netlify.app/"> 🔐 PasswordVault </a>

     This is a simple web-based application that creates and stores strong passwords on a secured website.
+A robust and secure authentication boilerplate featuring Express.js backend and React frontend integration!
+Perfect for kickstarting your secure web applications with battle-tested authentication.

 - <a href="https://admirable-taffy-2c8fd6.netlify.app/"> 📦 SmartStock </a>